asig/cbmasm/README.md

 Supported flags are:
 - `-D value`: defined symbols; can be repeated
 - `-I value`: include paths; can be repeated
+- `-cpu string`: CPU to assemble code for.
+Supported values are: 6502, z80 (default "6502")
 - `-dump_labels`: If true, the labels will be printed. (default true)
 - `-listing`: If true, a listing is generated.
 - `-plain`: If true, the load address is not added to the generated code.